bravetechnologycoop/brave-alert-lib/README.md

    - `DOMAIN_TEST`: The domain name pointing to this server in testing
    - `IS_DB_LOGGING`: Whether (true) or not (false) we are printing DB debug logs to the console
    - `PA_CLIENT_ID`: The client ID of PA.
 Can be found under the Brave PA Sign-In resource in Google Cloud.
+   - `PA_CLIENT_ID_TEST`: The client ID of PA.
+Can be found under the Brave PA Sign-In resource in Google Cloud.
    - `PA_CLIENT_SECRET`: The client secret of PA.
+Can be found under the Brave PA Sign-In resource in Google Cloud.
+   - `PA_CLIENT_SECRET_TEST`: The client secret of PA.
 Can be found under the Brave PA Sign-In resource in Google Cloud.

 # How to setup a local dev environment